CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/getting-started-lab2.md

 In this hands-on lab, you will provision an Azure OpenAI resource in Azure AI Foundry and install the application locally.
 Modern Azure OpenAI deployments now focus on lifecycle-supported models such as GPT-4.1, GPT-4.1-mini, and the GPT-5 family, replacing legacy GPT-3 and earlier GPT-4 variants.
 This ensures your solution aligns with Microsoft’s current model lifecycle and long-term upgrade strategy.

-A key capability you will explore is **Function Calling**, which enables GPT-4.1 and GPT-5 class models to generate structured JSON outputs mapped to predefined functions.
-Instead of returning only natural language responses, the model can intelligently determine when to invoke external tools and provide validated arguments for execution.
+A key capability you will explore is Function Calling, which enables GPT-4.1 and GPT-5-class models to generate structured JSON outputs mapped to predefined functions.
+Instead of returning only natural language responses, the model can determine when to invoke external tools and provide validated arguments for execution.
 This structured integration allows developers to connect AI models with APIs, databases, and enterprise systems, enabling scalable and production-ready AI applications.

 Additionally, you will work with a Python-based Smart_Agent object that defines goals and tasks, handles natural language interactions, manages tool execution, and maintains conversation memory.
-You will also explore how this integrates into a multi-agent copilot architecture, where specialist agents are coordinated by an agent runner to ensure efficient task delegation and continuity across domains.
+You will also explore how this capability integrates into a multi-agent copilot architecture, where specialist agents are coordinated by an agent runner to ensure efficient task delegation and continuity across domains.

 ## Objective

-Understand how to deploy lifecycle-supported Azure OpenAI models, configure them securely, and implement function calling within a multi-agent copilot architecture.
+In this lab, you will learn how to deploy lifecycle-supported Azure OpenAI models, configure them securely, and implement function calling within a multi-agent copilot architecture.

 By the end of this lab, you will be able to: